| ||Format||Pages||Price|| |

 1.1 This test method describes the use of linear controlled-rate-of-loading in three-point bending to determine the elastic modulus of isotropic specimens in the form of rectangular bars using a thermomechanical analyzer (TMA).

-Note 1—This method is intended to provide results similar to those of Test Methods D790 or D5934 but is performed on a thermomechanical analyzer using smaller test specimens.
-Until the user demonstrates equivalence, the results of this method shall be considered independent and unrelated to those of Test Methods D790 or D5934.
+Note 1: This method is intended to provide results similar to those of Test Methods or but is performed on a thermomechanical analyzer using smaller test specimens.
+Until the user demonstrates equivalence, the results of this method shall be considered independent and unrelated to those of Test Methods or .

 1.2 This test method provides a means for determining the elastic modulus within the linear region of the stress-strain curves (see ).
-This test is conducted under isothermal temperature conditions from –100 to 300 °C.
+This test is conducted under isothermal temperature conditions from –100 °C to 300 °C.